 This line dance has really caught fire and it is just because it is so fun to do.
 It is a challenge to learn at 64 counts, but once you get it it is pretty addictive.
 One thing really cool about it is the fast clapping part!

-In the early part of 2020, before Covid-19 shut down the bars and brought line dancing to a screeching halt, the Ranch Saloon in Anaheim had their annual dance competition.
+In the early part of 2020, before Covid-19 shut down the bars and brought line dancing to a screeching halt, the Ranch Saloon in Anaheim had its annual dance competition.
 The second video below is a little bit of that night.
-Check out the energy of a big dance floor of really great line dancers putting everything they have into the Nothing But You line dance!
+Check out the energy of a big dance floor of great line dancers putting everything into the Nothing But You line dance!

 Choreographer: Michael Metzger